 JSU participates in the Federal Stafford Loan Program.
 Interest rates for the Federal Stafford Loan Program are variable with a cap of 8.25%.
-Interest is determined quarterly by adding 1.7% to the 91 day Treasury Bill rate during enrollment and 2.3% during repayment.
-Repayment begins six months after the student's enrollment drops below half-time status (6 credit hours).
+Repayment begins six months after the student's enrollment ceases to be half-time status (6 credit hours.)

-There are two types of Federal Stafford Student Loans: subsidized and unsubsidized.
+There are three types of Federal Stafford Loans for Graduate Students: Subsidized, Unsubsidized and Graduate PLUS Loans.